Research Methodology, Graduate Minor

 |Principles and Methods of GIScience ‡|

 |Policy Evaluation and Assessment|

-GIS 5010 Introduction to Geographic Information Systems and SOC 5650 Intro to GIS are the same course.
+GIS 5010 Introduction to Geographic Information Systems and SOC 5650 Principles and Methods of GIScience are the same course.
 Only one of these can count toward this requirement.

 - Cluster III: Advanced statistics/analysis courses.
 A student would select at least two courses from this cluster.

 |Choose any two courses from this list to meet the advanced analysis requirement.||6|

 |Introduction to General Linear Modeling|